rayzkaunda/datarigs.github.io/_posts/2019-02-26-building-and-deploying-a-machine-learning-model-to-predict-a-diabetic-patients-hospital-length-of-stay-on-aws.md

 df['d2'] = df['diag_2']
 df['d3'] = df['diag_3']
 ```
-Next we are grouping the digonosis columns based on the ICD-10 codes.
+Next we are grouping the primary diagnosis columns based on the ICD-10 codes.

 ```python
 # Regrouping the main diagnosis